apache/spark/docs/apache-airflow/tutorial.rst

 .. code-block:: bash

+  docker-compose up airflow-init
-  docker-compose -f  docker-compose-LocalExecutor.yml up -d
+  docker-compose up

 Go to your browser and go to the site http://localhost:8080/home and trigger your DAG Airflow Example